 But how the geology all works remains unclear.
 Chartered Consolidated did some work at Star in the early 1960s, but Bird says he now wants to bring “more science to it.”

 “The geophysics is old,” he says.
 “This latest work has now destroyed the Chartered Consolidated model.

 That leaves room for a new, Galileo Resources model.
 The conceptual target is a significant tick in the box on that score, and with exploration work ongoing, there'll be more to come.

 “Already we're getting better than the historic numbers,” says Bird.
 “On grade, I’m personally hopeful will be better.”

-The early signs are good, but in the meantime new interest is being generated in South Africa at the Glenover project, which Galileo was founded on, but which went into something of a hiatus on weak commodity prices.
+While all that's going on, new interest is also being generated in South Africa at the Glenover project, which Galileo was founded on, but which went into something of a hiatus on weak commodity prices.

 The advantages of this new structure are clear.

 “We have stockpiles of three million tonnes.
 We haven’t got to go mining for six or seven years, and the capital cost will be just US$7mln-US$8mln.
 What’s more, the tailings are full of rare-earths.”